WHY AND WHEN TO USE A SEWING MACHINE WALKING FOOT

 Even with careful pressing beforehand, when a layer of fabric is folded under and topstitched, a normal presser foot may scoot that top layer at a faster speed than the bottom layer.
 The risk for this is higher when you’re stitching farther away from the folded edge, such as on a deep hem.
 A walking foot helps keep all layers even so you get nice, flat edges.

-To stitch in the ditch is to sew in the 'well of the seam', where two quilt fabrics join.
+To stitch in the ditch is to sew in the 'well of the seam,' where two quilt fabrics join.
 Ideally, this quilting will not show.
-No need for marking, you just follow the lines of your piecing.
-With an open toe walking foot you can see clearly where you are going and you have more control over the fabric when sewing thicker fabrics.
+There’s no need for marking; you just follow the lines of your piecing.
+With an open toe walking foot, you can see clearly where you are going and you have more control over the fabric when sewing thicker fabrics.

 Machine Quilting